Start an LLC in Oregon

 2. Designate a Registered Agent

-Next, you’ll need to appoint an Oregon registered agent.
-A registered agent is someone (yourself, another individual, or a company like us) designated to accept important legal mail on behalf of your business.
-In Oregon, all LLCs are required to have a registered agent.
+All LLCs in Oregon are required to have a registered agent.
+This is someone (yourself, another individual, or a company like us) designated to accept legal mail on behalf of your business.
 You’ll need to have your registered agent’s name and address ready before you fill out your Articles of Organization.

 The requirements for a registered agent in Oregon are outlined in OR.
 Rev. Stat. § 63.111.
-At a minimum, your registered agent must:
+In addition to accepting legal mail on your behalf, your registered agent must:

-• Have a physical address (no PO boxes or virtual offices allowed) in the state of Oregon.
+• Have a physical address in Oregon.
+(No P.O. boxes or virtual offices allowed.)

 • Keep regular business hours.

 Yes.
-If you don’t mind listing your name and address on the public record, you can be your own registered agent in Oregon.
+You can be your own registered agent in Oregon as long as you don’t mind listing your name and address on the public record.
 You’ll have to keep regular business hours at this address and be available to accept legal mail in person.

 Yes.
 You can change your registered agent in Oregon anytime by filing the Change of Registered Agent/Office form with the Secretary of State.
 Changing your registered agent in Oregon is free.